Payment Data Transfer

 Check your account status.
 Login to your PayPal business account on paypal.com.

-Click the settings icon at the top of your PayPal account page and then click Profile and settings.
+Click your profile name in the top right corner of your account and then click Account Settings.

 Note: If you do not see the profile icon in the top right, go to Profile within the My Account tab.
 If you do not see this option either, upgrade your account to a PayPal business or premier account.